spandhana-2128/Distributed-Payload-Steganography-on-Generative-Audio-Visual-Carriers/README.md

-# Distributed Payload Stegnography on Generative Audio Visual Carriers
+# Distributed Payload Steganography on Generative Audio Visual Carriers

 A concept for hiding encrypted payload data across two AI-generated carrier media files (an audio spectrogram and an image), designed to resist tampering and basic digital forensics analysis.